 - How will the project team deliver the product?

 As it is seen from the above questions, this document deals with the “how” part of the project.
-Therefore it includes many subsidiaries plans to guide the project team to accomplish the project.
+Therefore it includes many subsidiaries plans to guide the team to accomplish the goals.

 Differences Between the Project Plan and Project Management Plan